 Post-launch fixes and iteration

 Your MVP will ship with bugs.
 Real users do unexpected things.
 Budget 15–20% of your initial build cost for the first 60 days of post-launch fixes and iteration.
 On a $50,000 MVP, that's $7,500–$10,000.
+This phase matters more than the build itself — what you learn in those first weeks decides whether you have a business.
+We wrote a whole field guide to it: the first 90 days after MVP launch.

 Infrastructure and hosting